dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

 uid: web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details
 title: "Display Data Items and Details | Microsoft Docs"
 author: Erikre
-description: "This tutorial series will teach you the basics of building an ASP.NET Web Forms application using ASP.NET 4.7 and Microsoft Visual Studio Community 2017 for We..." ms.author: riande ms.date: 1/04/2019 ms.assetid: 64a491a8-0ed6-4c2f-9c1c-412962eb6006
+description: "This tutorial series will teach you the basics of building an ASP.NET Web Forms application using ASP.NET 4.7 and Microsoft Visual Studio 2017" ms.author: riande ms.date: 1/04/2019 ms.assetid: 64a491a8-0ed6-4c2f-9c1c-412962eb6006